Nabboru/ModelSketch/README.md

 - Install Tensorflow Object Detection API:
 ```
-# go into the TensorFlow directory in your Google Drive
+# go into the directory in your terminal
 cd uml

 # Clone the TensorFlow Model Garden repository